chaolic6505/Next-Stripe-Firebase/README.md

 ## Current Functionality

-- Responsive styles with tailwindcss
+- Responsive design with tailwindcss
-- Authentication and CMS with firebase
+- Authentication and CMS with Firebase
 - Stripe payment system integrated with Firebase plug-in
-- Each users has a favouerie list and can explores different genre.
+- Users able to store their favourite slections

 ## Built With